 The only caveat is that the Oculus Quest version does not import new songs, like in its Oculus Rift S counterpart.
 It is also a demo, so it is a very small portion of the full game.
 But that is an issue for the full experience, not the demo available for everyone.
 Beat Saber is well worth the short experience.

 Ever been a fan of the Legend of Zelda?
 Imagine that, but with VR and in first-person.
 Quest around an area deflecting monsters, swinging sorts, and collecting upgrades for your character.
 Wander around, kill enemies with sword and arrows, and level up your character.
 The game even features some puzzles to solve as well.

-The demo features a smaller version of the tutorial level and the first boss fight.
+The Journey of the Gods demo features a smaller version of the tutorial level and the first boss fight.
 If it scratches your adventuring itch, the full game is available as well.

 Sometimes, an arena arcade to shoot down robots scratches a particular itch.
 Space Pirate Trainer lets players blast away enemies and rack up a high score, sweeping away enemies with dual weapons.
 Visually the game is a blast as well.

 The music pumps the players along with some deep bass, which works well with the gameplay.
-Similar to Superhot VR it is a great game for short bursts of fun.
+Similar to SUPERHOT, it is a great game for short bursts of fun.

 Feel like punching some people in the ring?
 Uppercutting through foes as you fling fists to save your skin?
 Creed: Rise to Glory pits people in an arena and lets them roll through several rounds, until hopefully becoming the winner.

 The full game balances between mini-games and a campaign.
 Together, they provide a fun little package for a quick dip.
 However, the Quest tracking software is not as good as it should be, losing sight of the fists as they fly.
 This is a massive issue for those who like to do quick flurries.